Skip to main content

 3. In QuickBooks Online, apply that credit memo to the new invoice.

-4. Issue a refund for the remaining amount through QuickBooks Payments - the Refund Receipt should automatically be created in QuickBooks Online, but check the record to be sure.
+4. Issue a refund for the remaining amount through QuickBooks Payments - the Refund Receipt will also need to be created in QuickBooks Online.
 For those using Stripe, you'll need to process the refund in Stripe and create the Refund Receipt in QuickBooks Online.

 Also see: